-- The course also targets managers in the public sector, in ministries and other development organizations.
+- Managers in the public sector, in ministries and other development organizations.

 - Young journalists, bloggers, web influencers, etc. who want to contribute to the promotion of free enterprise ideas.

-The program is organized by the Nkafu Policy Institute at The Denis and Lenora Foretia Foundation.
+- The program is organized by the Nkafu Policy Institute at the Denis and Lenora Foretia Foundation.
 It will be facilitated by carefully selected and well talented Cameroonians working in both the private and public sectors.
-The facilitators have a diverse and distinguished background to enrich the learning environment.
-They include:

-Course Delivery: Lectures, simulations, case-study discussion, group debate, post-course follow-up
+Lectures, simulations, case-study discussion, group debates, post-course follow-up.

-The training shall run for 5 days from 10 August 2020 to 14 August 2020.
-It shall take place online.
-Indeed, given the current COVID-19 outbreak this training will not be hosted at the Foretia Foundation Headquarters in Simbock-Yaounde, 100 m from the college Jesus – Marie.
+The training will run for 5 days from 12 September 2022 to 16 September 2022.
+The training will be hosted at the Foretia Foundation Headquarters in Simbock-Yaoundé, 100 m from the College Jesus Marie.

-Once selected to join this special training program, participants shall pay a registration fee of 5,000 FCFA.
+Once selected to join this special training program, participants shall pay a registration fee of 15,000 FCFA.
 As part of the training, program candidates will receive training materials during the 5 days.
-This program has been generously supported by Atlas Network.

 All applications are completed online.